TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 2. Creates an S3 Staging Bucket

 <p>The next dependency is to create a local S3 bucket to hold lookup data before being loaded into Redshift.
 This will act as a staging area for shape files.
-Remember that the bucket name must be set in airflow UI before DAGS can be run.</p>
+Remember that the bucket name must be set in airflow UI before DAGS can be run. </p>

+<p>Either perform the above steps manually or just run the setup script.</p>

 <br>

 **Create the Redshift Cluster**

 <p>As described within the project scope, the design requires a ra3.xlplus RA3 node cluster.
-Use the "create_cluster.sh" script in project root to spin up the cluster before running the DAGs.</p>
+Use the "create_cluster.sh" script in project root to spin up the cluster before running the DAGs.
+Either setup a cluster manually through the AWS console or run the create_cluster script.</p>

 ```
 # ./create_cluster.sh -h